BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 If there's any magic you feel should be included here, pop me a mail.</br>
 Scanning for preset FlameRobin databases and including them in a dropdown in the VS connection dialog is on the priority todo list.
 That's a simple enumeration of the FlameRobin db xml file, if installed.</br>
-Also on the priority list are DML commands...
+Also on the priority list are DDL commands...
 Create, Alter etc.